 Come ottenere una simulazione di tessuto da un file jacquard

-You can load the card into ArahWeave from Card browser (Weave > Load cards), which diplays card files as image thumbnails, or simply drag and drop the file icon from file mager to ArahWeave icon on your Desktop.
+You can load the card into ArahWeave from the Card browser (Weave > Load cards), which displays card files as image thumbnails, or simply drag and drop the file icon from file manager to ArahWeave icon on your Desktop.

 sample.jc5 and we can conclude that it is written in Stäubli jc5 format.
 Select the file, and ArahWeave will automatically detect the file format and load it.

-Next to the weft change, there is the regulator (warp motion) information.
+Next to the weft change, there is the regolatore (stop motion) information.
 Choose Jacquard > Guess regulator, enter the Position of the regulator hook (25), and click OK.